navyacheruku236/My-name/README.md

 # my-name
-This is my first Git repository name-navyacheruku
+This is my first Git repository.
+Name-navyacheruku